 A FICO Score is determined by the content of your credit report.
 The three major credit bureaus are Experian, Equifax and TransUnion.
-The bureaus may report your data differently based on the sources they collect information from, meaning your FICO Score can vary based on which bureau’s data is used to calculate it.
+The bureaus may report your data differently based on the sources from which they collect information, meaning your FICO Score can vary based on which bureau’s data is used to calculate it.
 FICO also has industry-specific scoring models designed for credit card issuers and auto lenders.

 Base FICO Scores

 A variety of factors determine your credit score, including: